SIUE School of Engineering: Environmental Resources Training Center

 Since 1977, the Environmental Resources Training Center (ERTC) has been designated by the Illinois Environmental Protection Agency (IEPA) as the State of Illinois' center for the continuing education of personnel involved in the operation, maintenance and management of drinking water and wastewater treatment systems.
 It is also the state's site for training Illinois licensed plumbers and certified water operators to become IEPA certified Cross-Connection Control Device Inspectors.
 The ERTC contains offices, classrooms, and laboratories as well as the 20,000 gal per day training scale clean water and waste water treatment facilities.
 The ERTC recently installed 144 solar panels and a 120 ft wind turbine generator for demonstrating the use of environmentally friendly alternative energy sources in the water treatment industry.

-Southwest Illinois Advanced Manufacturing Center

-Located in the Lewis & Clark Community College N.O.
-Nelson Complex in Edwardsville, the Southwest Illinois Advanced Manufacturing Center (SIAM) is a joint venture with Lewis & Clark.
-The mission of the SIAM Center is to work with manufacturers in order to perform applied and basic product research and to help develop their work forces, making it possible to rapidly take initial product concepts through to marketed products.

 National Corn to Ethanol Research Center

 Located in the SIUE campus' University Park, the National Corn-to-Ethanol Research Center (NCERC) is the world's only facility dedicated to researching the ways and means of converting corn (maize) to ethanol.
 Using emerging technologies, the NCERC contains an analytical lab, a fermentation lab, and a pilot-scale production plant for performing research and training future workers.